 Figure 8.
-Different manifestations of ice metamorphism on the ice cover surface. a) Southern Baikal, 10 April 2006 (Photo: E. Petrov) b) Middle Baikal, 3 April 2014 (Photo A. Kouraev).
-Photo shots were taken while standing on ice (about 1.5 m height).
-1 - vertical lines of air bubbles; 2 - large bubbles just below ice surface; 3 - air channels showing boundaries limits of columnar ice crystals; horizontal size of these crystals is about 2-4 cm; 4 - similar to 3, but upper central parts of columnar ice is also white.
+Different manifestations of ice metamorphism on the ice cover surface. a) Southern Baikal, 10 April 2006 (Photo: E. 280 Petrov) b) Middle Baikal, 3 April 2014 (Photo A. Kouraev).
+1 - vertical lines of air bubbles; 2 - large bubbles just below ice surface; 3 - air channels showing limits of columnar ice crystals; horizontal size of these crystals is about 2-4 cm; 4 - similar to 3, but upper central parts of columnar ice is also white.
 Horizontal size for columnar crystals seen on (3) is about 2-4 cm.

-- 370 High values of air temperature of over up to $+10^{\circ}$ C and more during the day and close to 0°C at night were prevalent over during six consecutive days from 15 to 20 April 2020 (Fig 6b).
+High values of air temperature of up to $\pm 10^{\circ}$ C and more during the day and close to 0° C at night were prevalent during six consecutive days from 15 to 20 April 2020 (Fig 6b).
 At 5 h (local time) in the morning on 18 April light rain showers started and persisted until 8 h 19 April, and then were followed by light snow showers until 14 h on 19 April (also marked on Fig 6b).
-The air temperature was positive (up to 5.1°C) during the day and even at night just briefly decreased down to $-2.6^{\circ}$ C, so rain and snow created a liquid water layer on ice surface.
-Apparently all-this water infiltrated the ice 375 surface, filling the cavities that were previously giving a whitish aspect to the ice.
+The air temperature was positive (up to 5.1°C) during the day and even at night just briefly decreased down to -2.6° C, so rain and snow created a liquid water layer on ice surface.
+Apparently all this water infiltrated the ice surface, filling the cavities that were previously giving whitish aspect to the ice.
 As a result the ice surface turned very dark and extremely low reflectance was observed on MODIS (Terra and Aqua), Sentinel-2 (Fig 2) and PlanetScope images on 19 and 20 April 2020 over a large area of Southern Baikal.

 Cold event reveals the eddy.
-After another warm day on 20 April 2020, night temperatures fell plunged down to negative 380 values (down to -3.8°C) for the whole night of 20-21 April.
-As a result starting from 21 April satellite images show very high contrast, became very contrasty there is still very dark ice in the region initially affected by the ring, but ice in the the next two days.
+After another warm day on 20 April 2020, night temperatures plunged down to negative values (down to -3.8°C) for the whole night of 20-21 April.
+As a result starting from 21 April satellite images became very contrasty - there is still very dark ice in the region initially affected by the ring, but ice in the center of ice floe A and elsewhere outside ice ring region is very white.
+This tendency further increased over the next two days.
 After a cold night 21-22 April (down to -6.7°C) a large area covering most of Southern Baikal became whiter.
 The white area of the ice floe A got larger and the dark area in the ring region got smaller.
-The day of 22 April was 385 cold (maximal-maximum values-1.1°C) as was the following night (minimal values -2.3°C).
+The day of 22 April was cold (maximal values 1.1°C) as was the following night (minimal values -2.3°C).
 Consequently, there was a stark contrast between white ice in the center of ice floe A and in the outside regions, and a dark ice area located in and directly outside the ring region (see Figs. 2 and 7).